RaveEx12/Nigeria-COVID-19-Data-Analysis-Using-Python/README.md

 - plotted Overall CCVI Index and confirmed cases against states on the same axis

 #### Correlation between variables
+- used the numpy log() function to reduce the no_lab_confirmed_cases to efficiently visualize the correlations
 - used sns.regplot() to plot lab confirmed cases against population density to check correlation
 - used the plt.title() to add title and used
 - used plt.ylabel() to add y axis label